-STAFF ANALYSIS: Section 367.081(2)(b), Florida Statutes, requires that the Commission consider utility property needed to serve customers 5 years after the end of the test year used and useful in the Commission's final order on a rate request.
-Because the customer growth for this utility has reached its build-out, Section 367.081(2)(b), Florida Statutes, does not apply, and a 5-year growth allowance should not be used in staff's calculations as an approved construction period.
+Section 367.081(2)(b), Florida Statutes, requires that we consider utility property that is needed to serve customers five years after the end of the test year to be used and useful for the purposes of a rate request.
+Because the customer growth for this utility has reached its build-out, Section 367.081(2)(b), Florida Statutes, does not apply, and a five-year growth allowance shall not be used in our calculations as an approved construction period.